il421/vensa-app/README.md

 Ilya Suglobov
 # About Project

-Foobar is a Python library for dealing with word pluralization.
+The project is designed for The Vensa Company.

 ## Installation